-This expedition is based on Utila Island and is aimed at training you to become a PADI Divemaster (DM).
+This expedition is based on Utila island and is aimed at training you to become a PADI Divemaster (DM).
 You need to be qualified to PADI Rescue Diver and have 40 logged dives before starting on this course.
-Your course will then involve assisting qualified Divemasters and Instructors in training new Open Water divers and providing additional supervision in the water to the normal DM and Instructor ratios.
-The costs of the course are included in the expedition, though you will have to purchase the necessary PADI training materials ahead of joining the expedition and pay PADI registration fees after completion.
-During your expedition you will also have time to join the Caribbean reef ecology and survey techniques course and will be able to learn how to identify most of the coral and fish species encountered in the Caribbean as well as gain an insight into the marine research being carried out at the Coral View Research Centre.
-Note, one of the benefits of training with Opwall is that assuming you perform well on site then for future seasons we offer those who have trained with us the opportunity to fill one of the DM roles on different expeditions around the world.
+The course involves a combination of dive theory, in water practical sessions, and shadowing instructors teaching PADI Open Water and Advanced Open Water courses.
+The training costs of the course are included in the expedition, though you will have to purchase the necessary PADI training materials ahead of joining the expedition and pay PADI registration fees after completion.
+During your expedition you will also have time to complete our Caribbean coral reef ecology course and will learn how to identify most of the coral and fish species encountered in the Caribbean, as well as gain an insight into the marine research being carried out by our team.
+One of the benefits of Divemaster training with Opwall is that, assuming you perform well on site, we can offer Divemaster positions on our various expeditions around the world in subsequent summers.
+There is also the option to extend this expedition to 6 weeks and spend the additional time collecting data with our team of scientists on a range of research projects.

 Our marine sites are hot and usually dry, but with occasional storms.